gambitproject/gte_webpage/index.rst

 graphical user interface in a web browser.
 State-of-the-art algorithms then compute one or all Nash equilibria of the game.

-For further information please navigate the links on the right.
+For further information please navigate the links on the right, and try the `Game Theory Explorer Software <http://gte.csc.liv.ac.uk/gte/>`_ !

 Note that this is a |beta| ("beta") software version still under development, so please be patient with misbehaviour and bugs.